Following the venture capital money trail

 The company and the VC come together to decide how much a stake in the company is worth.
 Jurvetson said his firm tends to invest in a 20 to 40 percent stake in a company.
 Then, the waiting game begins.
 The best case scenario for the investor is the company is bought out by another, like when Facebook acquired Instagram, or the company goes public.

 A small number of venture firms are using algorithms to predict risk and success in the startup market.
 But in the end a lot of the decisions these investors make are intuitive.
 Does that kind of pressure make Jurvetson nervous?
 Not really, he said.
 It's all part of the game.
-"There's actually a bunch of really enriching business ideas what whither on the vine," said Jurvetson.
+"There's actually a bunch of really enriching business ideas that whither on the vine," said Jurvetson.
 "Certainly a lot of Google competitors, there are better search technologies and much better products that were launched just after Google was launched, and some before that got nothing.
 Probably 30 or 40 companies — most of them will never be known."

 Listen to our extended interview with Jurvetson here.
 And to help you better understand venture capital, we've created our own glossary.